MLCL/Byblo/README.md

 1. Start Netbeans and select "File -> New Project" from the menu bar.
 Select *Java / Java Project with Existing Sources* and click *Next*.

-4. Enter the *Project Name* as "MLCLLib", and select the *Project Folder* as the location of the project source code (the parent directory that contains the `build.xml` file.)
+4. Enter the *Project Name* as "MLCLLib", and select the *Project Folder* as the location of the project source code (the parent directory that contains the `build.xml` file.).
+At this point NetBeans will suggest a build file called nbbuild.xml, let it be as is.
 Click *Next*.

 5. To *Source Package Folders* click *Add Folder* and select `src`.
 To *Test Package Folders* click *Add Folder* and select `test`.
 Click *Next* then *Finish*.

+6. Once the project is created navigate to *Project Folder/nbproject* and open the project.properties file in a text editor.
+Find the line (should be around 17) that says *buildfile=nbbuild.xml* and change it to *buildfile=build.xml*.
+Save the file and you're done.

 ## Attribution